gomson/vicsydev/wrap_up_virtual_dom.md

     (html-update-script doc)))
 ```

+### changes
+The DOM logs the relevant jQuery code when content changes.
+It's possible to call 'html' to append content; any of the other (html-a/html-h/html-input/...) functions to add specific tags, 'add-html' for any tags that don't have special support, possibly even creating the tag manually using 'make-html'; empty using '(html-empty elem)', set attributes using '(setf (html-attr elem id) val)'; issue JavaScript updates using '(update-html doc script ...)'; anything that is supported when building the initial document.
+Everything is designed in a layered fashion, which means that it's always possible to access the underlying functionality directly.

-### document
+### documents
 With callbacks in place, it's time to set up an end point for the document.
 Including jQuery and ```cl4l.js``` is mandatory, but how that happens is up to user code.
 The document contains an input and a button, and the button is wired up to append a greeting when clicked.
+Each document carries a string id which defaults to unique and is included as a parameter in every callback request from the document.

 ```
 (hunchentoot:define-easy-handler (demo :uri "/demo") ()